2Groza/ESPD/README.md

 # ESPD
-code for Evolutionary Stochastic Policy Distillation
+code for the [paper](https://arxiv.org/abs/2004.12909) Evolutionary Stochastic Policy Distillation

 The paper results can be reproduced by running the jupyter notebooks, or running the corresponding files directly by running, e.g.,